 How brilliant is Wolfsburg's Alex Popp?

-Laden with major honours at club and national-team level, and able to play pretty much anywhere on the pitch: we salute Alex Popp.
+Laden with major honours at club and national team level, and able to play pretty much anywhere on the pitch – we salute Alex Popp.

 Alex Popp has been starring in UEFA competition for more than a decade.

 A full-back-turned-forward-turned-midfielder-turned-playmaker, Popp has won UEFA women's club honours with Duisburg and Wolfsburg, and two Olympic medals including 2016 gold with Germany.
-She also inspired them to the UEFA Women's EURO 2022 final after recovering from the latest of several injury setbacks before helping the She-Wolves to another UEFA Women's Champions League final, where she scored a record-equalling goal in defeat.
+She also inspired them to the UEFA Women's EURO 2022 final after recovering from the latest of several injury setbacks before helping the She-Wolves to another UEFA Women's Champions League final, in which she scored a record-equalling goal in defeat.

 What they say